 Add-ons are a great way to increase the value of the deal.
 Like packages, sales reps should highlight value-adds that give customers more bang for their buck.
 This is their opportunity to upsell with improvements on the product and increase the deal value.
 They might also offer additional services like onboarding or increased support.
 Again, when purchased for a longer term, these add-ons may be reduced in price.

 Elevating your team’s sales enablement tools is the easiest way to see a return on invested time and effort in your team’s marketing strategies.
-With the right tools, your sales team can scale up, expand your market, and fine-tune their follow-up strategies.
+With the right sales enablement technology, your sales team can scale up, expand your market, and fine-tune their follow-up strategies.

 So, you want to try creating microsites to promote your business to niche customers.
 Where do you start?
 Why not try a microsite builder named one of the top sales enablement companies in Silicon Valley?
 Zoomforth is an easy-to-use microsite platform that acts as a one-stop shop for analytics, integrated CRM tools, and comprehensive analytics.